-Cognivue risk score clinical technology rapidly and objectively measures and monitors cognitive function.
+Cognivue identifies changes in cognitive function that could be indicative of dementia or Alzheimer's Disease.
 Using adaptive psychophysics, it focuses on cortical information processing by testing four key cognitive domains.

 Cognivue was intuitively designed to eliminate testing variables.
 It protects from distractions and light interference and provides the same testing environment between multiple testing sites.